 3. Good pain management

 • Good pain management does not mean that someone can take pain very well.
 It is the combination of revising your medications with your doctor and using other ways to manage your pain such as ice, compression and exercises.
 Having good pain management will allow you to stick to your rehabilitation exercise plan which results in a faster recovery!
-You can read more about pain during rehabilitation here.
+You can read more about experiencing pain when doing rehabilitation exercises here.

 • While wearing a knee brace does not directly result in speeding up the recovery process, it can manage swelling, and reduce pain during periods of rehabilitation.[3:2] Remember it does not have to be a costly knee brace!
 A simple knee sleeve which provides compression can help with your pain.